 What are Swiss Cheese Plants?

 The Swiss cheese plant is native to the jungles of southern Mexico and Panama.
 It is a member of the Arum family, related to anthuriums and Jack-in-the-Pulpits.
 The plants have aerial roots which they use to climb trees from the dark floors of the jungles towards the sunlight in the treetops.
-In the wild, they can reach a height of 30 feet although when grown indoors as a houseplant, it usually only grows to about 10 feet tall.
+In the wild, they can reach a height of 30 feet although when grown indoors as a houseplant, they usually only grow to about 10 feet tall.

 The most characteristic part of the plant and the one that gives it its nickname is the foliage.
 The leaves are large, up to 3 feet long, and full of holes like Swiss cheese.
 It is not known why the leaves have holes.
 It has been speculated that this increases the surface area of the leaves to maximize photosynthesis in the partial shade of its jungle environment.
 Another reason for the holes could be to allow rain to go through the leaves instead of beating them down.
-After all, another name for this plant is Hurricane plant.
+Another name for this plant is Hurricane plant.

 The plants flower readily outdoors, but rarely indoors.
 The flowers look a lot like anthuriums and contain both male and female parts so they are self-pollinating.
 The flowers produce an edible fruit which is said to taste like a fruit salad.
 Not surprisingly, other common names for this plant are fruit salad plant and fruit salad tree.
 The scientific name of the plant is Monstera deliciosa.
 Monstera refers to the size of the plant while deliciosa refers to the delicious fruit.

 The fruit looks like an ear of corn.
 When it is unripe, it is covered with green scales.
 As it ripens, the scales turn yellow and then fall off.
 Once the scales are off, the fruit is edible.
 It takes an entire year for the fruit to ripen.
 Be patient!
 The fruit is not edible until it is ripe.
 The scales contain oxalic crystals which can irritate the mouth and throat so until those scales fall off, the fruit should not be eaten.